Deep JWST spectroscopy of galaxies in a candidate ionized bubble at $z = 8.7$: probing reionization at pMpc scales with Ly$\alpha$ emission: Sample Properties

 ID 70289 is a bright galaxy (apparent magnitude of $m_\text{F150W} = 26.6$), which has also been previously observed as part of RUBIES with the ID RUBIES-980841.
 The SED of 70289 increases towards rest-optical wavelengths (see bottom left panel of Figure\ \ref{fig:nircam_seds}), so that in the G395M data from GO 4287 that probes the rest-optical, we detect \ion{H}{$\beta$}, \ion{H}{$\gamma$}, \ion{H}{$\delta$}, \ion{[O}{iii]}$\lambda\lambda$4959,5007, \ion{[O}{iii]}$\lambda$4363, \ion{[O}{ii]}$\lambda$3727, \ion{[Ne}{iii]}$\lambda$3967 blended with \ion{H}{$\epsilon$}, \ion{[Ne}{iii]}$\lambda$3869, and tentative \ion{[O}{ii]}$\lambda$3727.
 From these lines, we measure a redshift of $z_\text{spec} = 8.687$, which implies an absolute magnitude of $\Muv = -20.7$ (given the observed F150W magnitude of 70289) and placing this object $\sim 1.9$\,pMpc away from EGSY8p7.
 We do not detect any rest-UV lines in our G140H observations, but place a $3\sigma$ upper limit on the EW of \Lya{} of $\text{EW}_{0, \Lya} < 17.0$\,\AA.
-In marked contrast to EGSY8p7 and CEERS-1025, we measure a low to moderate \ion{[O}{iii]}+\ion{H}{$\beta$} EW of $\EW_{\ion{[O}{iii]}+\ion{H}{$\beta$}} = 516_{-36}^{+46}$\,\AA.
-However, we infer a comparably high ionizing photon production efficiency as we find in EGSY8p7 ($\xi_\text{ion} = 10^{26.2}$\,Hz\,erg$^{-1}$) and a similarly young age of the stellar population dominating the luminosity ($\sim 2$\,Myr).
+However, we highlight that this object is fainter in the rest-UV continuum than either EGSY8p7 or CEERS-1025, and we cannot rule out \Lya{} of similarly low-EW as the two objects with \Lya{} detections.
+In marked contrast to EGSY8p7 and CEERS-1025, we measure low to moderate \ion{[O}{iii]} and \ion{H}{$\beta$} EWs of ($\EW_{\ion{[O}{iii]}} = {587}_{-28}^{+31}$\,\AA{} and $\EW_{\ion{H}{$\beta$}} = 88_{-13}^{+13}$\,\AA).
+However, we infer a comparably high ionizing photon production efficiency as we find in EGSY8p7 ($\xi_\text{ion} = 10^{25.6}$\,Hz\,erg$^{-1}$).